cstoicescu/iptv-free-tv/README.md

 # iptv-free-tv
 FREE TV CHANNELS
 playlist.m3u will be updated ~~weekly~~ daily through automated api

+## NO LONGER WORKING.
+I had to take it down due to DCMA notices and complaints from isp.
+Many thanks to the guy who reported this.

 ## About
 **AUTOMATE API USING SELENIUM WEBDRIVER IN JAVA (iptv.jar).** *RUN.BAT creates a file playlist.m3u which contains video players for LIVE TV Channels.
 **Playlist.m3u** can be opened on desktops, mobile, or smart TV (using any iptv player for TV ).*